Top tips for when your baby won’t eat solids or shows no interest in food

 Remember to download my free sample schedules for your baby so you can begin implementing these tips right away!

-And if you’re looking for more help for starting solids with your baby, and are ready to feel confident in knowing what to feed your baby and how to do it safely, be sure to check out my Baby Led Feeding online course for everything you need to know!
+If you’re looking for more help for starting solids with your baby, and are ready to feel confident in knowing what to feed your baby and how to do it safely, be sure to check out our Baby Led Feeding online course for everything you need to know!
 I’ll walk you through starting solids with your baby, step-by-step, using whichever method you feel comfortable with to start and teach you how to gradually progress from there.
 Don’t spend this important milestone stressed out and worried – actually enjoy meals with your baby instead!

 Founder and lead Registered Pediatric Dietitian at My Little Eater Inc., creator of The Texture Timeline™, and mom of two picky-turned-adventurous eaters.